TOP THINGS TO DO IN GREENWICH LONDON 2024

 PAINTED HALL (AT THE OLD ROYAL NAVAL COLLEGE)

 Visitors can explore this grand interior and marvel at the elaborate artwork from Tuesdays to Sundays, during its opening hours.
 Stepping into the Painted Hall is like stepping back in time, immersing oneself in the opulence of centuries past.
-Each corner of this historic space whispers tales of England’s maritime heritage, offering a glimpse into a bygone era when naval prowess shaped the course of nations.

 THE CUTTY SARK